AlexThePolygonal/cpp-stateful-templates/README.md

 static_assert(next<>() == 3);
 ```

 Much more is possible.
-Inspired by prior work, I have developed an entire imperative language for C++ metaprogramming, implemented as a header-only library for the C++20 standard.
+Inspired by older blog posts, I have developed an entire imperative language for C++ metaprogramming, implemented as a header-only library for the C++20 standard.
 The language is dynamically typed.
-While the syntax is unorthodox, it looks like Python modulo a different choice of brackets and indentations.
+The syntax is unorthodox but resembles Python, with different bracket and indentation conventions.
 It has all of the primitives which you need for coding, like conditionals and while loops.
 The statefulness implementation uses friend injection, a well-established trick, which I will explain in the [section on implementation details](#implementation-details).

 Additionally, this approach reveals several fascinating footguns which I didn't know before.
 The compile times are as large as expected, and we make heavy use of compiler-dependent behaviour.
-Because of this, I **do not** recommend using any of this code in production.
+I **do not** recommend using any of this code in production.

-## Getting Started
+## Running the code

-To try out the functionality yourself, clone this repository and compile `main.cpp` with, for example
+To try out the functionality, clone this repository and compile `main.cpp` with, for example
 ```bash
 g++ -std=c++20 -O0 -Wno-non-template-friend main.cpp -o a.out
 ```